Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 Uninformed search, on the other hand, is a search algorithm that does not have problem-specific knowledge and, hence, attempts to solve the search problem systematically.
 <br>

-Before I explore examples of these algorithms, I’ll define some terms to provide more context, as they tend to appear a lot in explanations t going forward
+Before I explore examples of these algorithms, I’ll define some terms to provide more context, as they tend to appear a lot in explanations  going forward

 ## Components For Context.